-In fiscal year 2014, certain executives were granted a total of 285,000 PSUs.
-The PSUs vest in annual increments based on the achievement of pre-established Company performance goals measured over a four year period and continued employment.
-The number of PSUs earned, can range from 0% to 200% of the target amount, depending on actual performance for fiscal years 2014 through 2017.
-In May 2014, the first measurement occurred resulting in achievement of 94% of the target amount and 25% vesting.
+The PSUs vest in annual increments based on the achievement of pre-established Company performance goals and continued employment.
+The number of PSUs earned, if any, can range from 0% to 200% of the target amount, depending on actual performance for four fiscal years following the grant date.
 Upon vesting, the PSUs convert into shares of Class A Common Stock on a one-for-one basis.
 The Company recognizes compensation expense on a straight-line basis for each annual performance measurement vesting period of the awards based on the market value of Westell Technologies stock on the date of grant adjusted for estimated forfeitures.